 Data provided by Lane include information on faculty and staff by place of work and by place of residence.
 These data appear in Table 1.1.
-As shown, Lane employed 564 full-time and 326 part-time faculty and staff in FY 2021-22 (including student workers).
-Of these, more than 99% worked in the region and 94% lived in the region.
-These data are used to isolate the portion of the employees' payroll and household expenses that remains in the regional economy.
+As shown, Lane employed 737 full-time and 594 part-time faculty and staff in FY 2018-19 (including student workers).
+Of these, all worked in the county and 95% lived in the county.
+These data are used to isolate the portion of the employees' payroll and household expenses that remains in the county economy.